tapis-project/uh-hpc-in-the-cloud/block4/apps.md

 ### Step 2: Transfering your app bundle to the cloud storage system using Tapis(Agave) Files service.
 You should run below commands from your local VM's classifyApp-1.0 folder.
-Replace the UPDATESTORAGESYSTEMID with the name of your storage system
+Replace the UPDATESTORAGESYSTEMID with the name of your storage system.
 We are making folders on your cloud storage systems with the commands below

 ```